hansfuhr/Group25_As2/README.md

 sample output:

   (AutoBot) Are you a car, truck, suv, or motorcycle kind of person?
   Car, truck, SUV, or motorcycle:
   (Input)motorcycle
   (AutoBot)I have found 9 vehicles that match your criteria!
   (AutoBot)Here is a/an motorcycle.
   It is a 2019 Kawasaki Ninja ZX-6R, it seats 2 and gets 35 miles to the gallon.
-You can walk away with this motorcycle for $11999
-Are you happy with this vehicle?
+  You can walk away with this motorcycle for $11999 Are you happy with this vehicle?
   (Input)Yes

 2. (3 points): Add a feature that enables your agent to give at least 5 different reasonable responses when the user enters something outside the two topics.

 - added reseponses to answers that are not related to the topic (selecting a vehicle)

+sample output:

   (AutoBot)We can't recognize what you mean by that :( Would you like to try again? (y/n)
   (Input) y

-(AutoBot)Do you want to know about computers? (y/n)
+  (AutoBot)Do you want to know about computers? (y/n) (Input) y

-(Input) y

   (AutoBot)Apple's macbook is so expensive
   Did you know if you fully upgrade macbook pro 15 with touchbar You have to pay like 8400 dollars
   WooooooW
   Have a nice day!

 3.